miller8746/MyMCA/source/Dev/installation.rst

 Then, download :code:`/MyMCA-dist/backend/index.js` from this repo and place it in the project folder.
 Finally, you can run the following command to have the backend listening on port 3000::

 	node index.js

+Don't forget to edit :code:`index.js` to point to your up-to-date database file!

 Frontend
 --------